Frequently Asked Questions

 How does BBBS of NYC match volunteers with youth?

-Big Brothers Big Sisters of NYC creates the match by taking into account the interests, strengths, experiences, location and preferences of Bigs to the unique needs of our Littles.
-Prior to matching, the Big, Little and parent and/or guardian all pre-approve their match.
+Big Brothers Big Sisters of NYC creates a match based on the interests, strengths, experiences, location and preferences of Bigs to the unique needs of our Littles.
+Prior to matching, the Big, Little and parent/guardian all pre-approve their match.

 How does BBBS of NYC support its volunteers working with youth?